Show code cell source

 count = spikes.count(bin_size, ep=wake_ep)

-Here we are going to rearrange neurons order based on their prefered directions.
+Here we are going to rearrange neurons order based on their preferred directions.

 pref_ang = tuning_curves.idxmax()